elementary-Inc/blog/_posts/2021/2021-12-06-star-labs-starbook-mk-v.md

 <figcaption>US and UK keyboard layouts</figcaption>
 </figure>

-The backlit keyboard comes in US- or UK-English layouts, is comfortably quiet, and offers essential elementary OS media keys across the top row as well as often-used Home, End, Page Up, and Page Down keys along the right side.
+The backlit keyboard comes in US English, UK English, French, German, Nordic and Spanish layouts.
+It's comfortably quiet with snappy scissor mechanisms, and offers essential elementary OS media keys across the top row as well as often-used Home, End, Page Up, and Page Down keys along the right side.
 The large, specially-engineered multi-touch glass trackpad is silky smooth to the touch with unparalleled precision and accuracy in elementary OS for tracking, scrolling, and multi-touch gesturing.

 <figure class="no-zoom" markdown="1">
 ![StarBook Mk V, ports](/images/{{ page.slug }}/side.png){: width="3689" height="1793" }